KrzysztofKarol/KrzysztofKarol.github.io/README.md

 Projects: 1) Multi-language application that connects patients, doctors and nurses

 "Componentizing" AngularJS 1.4 directives to 1.5's component directives using Bash scripts and regular expressions.
 Generating AngularJS API Services from Swagger files using Swagger Codegen.
 Integrating Twilio to support Triage's phone calls.
-Managing translation items used in application.
-Generating Excel unit test reports using Bamboo API
+Managing translation keys used in application.
+Generating unit test reports in Excel using Bamboo API

 2\) Data Builder to supply application with medical scenarios Developing React application that allows to visually create medical care plans.
 Creating Bamboo's continuous integration pipeline with testing UI with Cypress.
 Setting up building docker images.